Wisdom Teeth Surgery

 Wisdom teeth can cause serious issues and severe pain.
 If a problem is detected with the development of your wisdom tooth, it is advised that you have it removed as soon as possible.
 Below are the most common reasons for having your wisdom teeth removed.

-What will happen at my consultation appointment?
+What will happen at my wisdom teeth removal consultation?

 Your dentist at Blue Tooth Dental will review your dental history, take x-rays, and examine the general health of your mouth and the condition of your wisdom teeth.
 If the dentist detects an issue with your wisdom teeth, surgery may be recommended to have them removed and eliminate or avoid any uncomfortable symptoms.
 Early removal is generally the best option as it helps to avoid more serious issues in the future.
 The procedure may be performed by your dentist or you may be referred to a specialist.
-Your dentist will explain to you about your options and cost.
+Your dentist will explain to you your options and cost.

-You can trust the safe and skilled hands of our visiting dental surgeon, Dr Simon Briggs for surgical removal of impacted wisdom teeth.
+You can trust the safe and skilled hands of our visiting dental surgeon, Dr. Simon Briggs for surgical removal of impacted wisdom teeth.
 Dr Briggs comes straight to our practice, meaning you don’t need to worry about the hassle of getting a referral or changing locations.
 Instead, you can get all the affordable dental care you need in one place.

 Many of us can feel nervous and anxious when it comes to surgery.